 - Would a mobile phone give your child more opportunity to stay in touch with family members or friends that they don’t see regularly?

 - Does your child feel excluded from conversations and events with friends because they’re the only one without a mobile phone?

 Types of mobile phones for children and teenagers

 Most of the time, a child’s first mobile phone is a family hand-me-down or an inexpensive handset.

 You might choose a cheaper mobile phone with no internet access, rather than a smartphone, for your child’s first phone.
-This can be a good idea if your child has a mobile phone only for safety reasons – for example, so that he can contact you if he needs to.
+This can be a good idea if your child has a mobile phone only for safety reasons – for example, to contact you if needed.

-As children get older their lives and interests get more complex.
-Your child might want to use her phone to listen to music, take pictures, watch movies, play games, find train times, or have a space to explore, express herself and communicate with friends.
+As children get older, their lives and interests get more complex.
+Your child might want to use a phone to listen to music, take pictures, watch movies, play games, find train times, or have a space to explore, express ideas and communicate with friends.
 Your child will need a smartphone for these uses.

 It’s also a good idea to think and talk to your child about other things that go with smartphone use, like app store accounts.
 To start with, you might decide that your child’s phone and app store account are registered in your name or as a family account, so that you can keep control of purchases.

 Mobile phone plans can either be prepaid or postpaid.

 It’s a good idea to look into a few plan options and discuss them with your child.